MIT-LCP/physionet-build/GuideForNewDevelopers.md

 Run the following commands to set up the database

-  - Run: `python3 manage.py resetdb` to reset the database with the latest applied migrations.
+  - Run : `python3 manage.py resetdb` to reset the database with the latest applied migrations.

-  - Run: `python3 manage.py loaddemo` to load the demo fixtures set up example files.
+  - Run : `python3 manage.py loaddemo` to load the demo fixtures set up example files.

-  - Run: `python3 manage.py compilestatic` to compile the css files.
+  - Run : `python3 manage.py compilestatic` to compile the css files.

 In a new Terminal, enter the test container shell and navigate inside `physionet-django` directory.